-Rejji P. Hayes

-AGE: 46 DIRECTOR SINCE: 2020 INDEPENDENT

-Since 2017, Mr. Hayes has served as Executive Vice President and Chief Financial Officer of CMS Energy Corporation, a publicly traded electric and natural gas company.
+Rejji P. Hayes AGE: 46 DIRECTOR SINCE: 2020 INDEPENDENT Since 2017, Mr. Hayes has served as Executive Vice President and Chief Financial Officer of CMS Energy Corporation, a publicly traded electric and natural gas company.
 As Chief Financial Officer, Mr. Hayes oversees all treasury, tax, investor relations, accounting, financial planning and analysis, internal controls and compliance, and mergers and acquisitions for CMS Energy Corporation.
 Mr. Hayes also currently serves as Chairman of the Board of EnerBank USA®, a CMS Energy subsidiary and nationwide provider of home improvement loans.
+Prior to ioning CMS

+Chairman of the Board of EnerBank USA®, a CMS Energy subsidiary and nationwide provider of home improvement loans.
 Prior to joining CMS Energy Corporation, Mr. Hayes served as the Chief Financial Officer of ITC Holdings Corp, a publicly traded electric transmission company, from 2014 to 2016 and as its Vice President, Finance and Treasurer from 2012 to 2014.
-Prior to joining ITC Holdings Corp., Mr. Hayes holds a bachelor's degree from Amherst College and a master's degree in business from Harvard Business School.
+Prior to joining ITC Holdings Corp., Mr. Hayes held strategy and financial leadership roles for Exelon Corporation, Lazard Freres & Co., and Banc of America Securities.
+Mr. Hayes holds a bachelor's degree from Amherst College and a master's degree in business from Harvard Business School.